 Sources said micro details of the peace plan will have to be worked out and will take some more time but said government is willing to consider devolution of more powers to Nagaland legislature under article 371 A which is already in force.

 Government is willing to consider autonomous Hill councils to help Nagas achieve cultural integration and have more say in how they are governed.

-The Monday's pact was signed in the presence of the Prime Minister, the Home Minister and National Security Adviser Ajit Doval by the outfit's leader T. Muivah and government's interlocutor R N Ravi at the PM's residence here.
+The Monday's pact was signed in the presence of the prime minister, the home minister and National Security Adviser Ajit Doval by the outfit's leader T Muivah and government's interlocutor RN Ravi at the PM's residence in New Delhi.